hummusbird/arch-fingerprint/README.md

 ## bugs

+`fprintd-enroll` works, but `fprintd-verify` hangs:

 A known bug with `libfprint-2-tod1-broadcom` is that `fprintd-verify` is run synchronously and blocked when only one print is being searched.
-You MUST enroll two prints.

-`fprintd-verify` hangs:

-Same bug as above.
-Enroll two prints, and instead use `fprintd-verify -f any`
+You MUST enroll two prints and use `fprintd-verify -f any` instead.